-Invert the irradiance sensor such that it becomes an upwelling irradiance (Eu) sensor, that is, it looks down towards the nose of the Profiler II.
 Normally, the irradiance sensor is configured as a downwelling irradiance (Ed) sensor when in free-fall mode.
-This is required as the cosine collector is for in-water use only - it will not function properly in air.
-The downwelling irradiance measurements are then normally provided by a separate surface reference sensor.
+The cosine collector is for in-water use only - it will not provide proper readings in air.
+The downwelling irradiance measurements for surface mode are normally provided by a separate surface reference sensor.
+Inverting the Ed sensor to measure Eu will create erroneous data so it is now recommended that the Ed sensor be disconnected from the Profiler II and dummy connectors placed on both the Ed sensor and the Profiler II where the Ed sensor would normally connect.